Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: Introduction

-\emph{Introduction}--Symmetry plays a fundamental role in modern physics.
-Symmetry considerations have also emerged as crucial in several areas of quantum computing, such as covariant quantum optimization algorithms and covariant quantum error correcting codes, to name a few.
-One of the most fundamental continuous symmetries on qudits is SU($d$) symmetry, which generalizes U(1) charge sectors \cite{liu2020scrambling} into $d-1$-dimensional charge sectors.
-Many challenging physical problems, such as finding the ground state of quantum many-body Hamiltonians, exhibit a natural global continuous symmetry, which is exploited for example in $S_n$-equivariant convolutional quantum alternating ans\"atze ($S_n$-CQA) \cite{Zheng2021SpeedingUL} to find the ground state of 2D frustrated magnets.
+Symmetry plays a fundamental role in modern physics.
+Symmetry considerations have also emerged as crucial in several areas of quantum computing, such as equivariant quantum optimization algorithms \cite{meyer2022exploiting, Grinko2022LinearPW,PRXQuantum.3.030341,nguyen2022theory} and covariant quantum error correcting codes \cite{eastin2009restrictions,Zhou2021newperspectives,kong2022near}.
+One of the most fundamental continuous symmetries on qudits is $\SU(d)$ symmetry, which generalizes U(1) charge sectors into $d-1$-dimensional charge sectors \cite{yoshida:soft,junyu2020chargescrambler}.
+Many challenging physical problems, such as finding the ground state of quantum many-body Hamiltonians, exhibit a natural global continuous symmetry.
+This is exploited for example in $S_n$-equivariant convolutional quantum alternating ans"atze ($S_n$-CQA) to find the ground state of 2D frustrated magnets \cite{Zheng2021SpeedingUL}.
 One might ask if such algorithms potentially imply quantum advantage over conventional classical optimization methods such as tensor networks or quantum neural states (NQS).
-On the other hand, quantum advantage has been established on the random circuit sampling \cite{arute2019quantum}; are we capable of achieving the same in the presence of SU($d$) symmetry?
-Elegantly, the celebrated Schur-Weyl duality implies that any global SU($d$) symmetric problem in qudit quantum circuits can be described using the representation theory of the symmetric group $S_n$.
-More precisely, any SU($d$)-symmetric Hamiltonian can be expressed as an element of the \emph{symmetric group algebra} $\mathbb{C}[S_n]$.
-Jordan's permutational quantum computing (PQC) \cite{pqc} provides an initial framework towards investigating quantum advantage in the presence of global SU($d$) symmetry using $S_n$ representation theory.
-Permutational Quantum Computing (PQC) takes inspiration from Topological Quantum Computing (TQC) and the Penrose spin network model~\cite{penrose1971angular}.
-In particular, the permutational quantum polynomial time (PQP) complexity class is conjectured to capture classically intractability by approximating matrix elements of representation of symmetric group $S_n$.
-However, it is shown to be classically tractable in qubits recently \cite{sergii1, sergii2}.
-Theoretically, Ref.\cite{kong2022near} shows that SU($d$)-symmetric unitary ensemble that satisfies two-design could achieve near-optimal quantum error-correcting capability to its fundamental limit from approximate Eastin-Knill theorem.
-However, a no-go theorem which forbids 2-local Hamiltonians to generate SU$(2)$-symmetric quantum circuit and form SU$(d)$ two-design have been proven in \cite{MarvianSUd,MarvianSU2,MarvianNature}.
-Ignoring phases factors, $S_n$-CQA proposed in \cite{Zheng2021SpeedingUL} remedy the problem by 4-local Hamiltonians.
+Quantum advantage has been established on the random circuit sampling \cite{boixo2018characterizing,arute2019quantum}; are we capable of achieving the same in the presence of SU($d$) symmetry?